magepages/mpdocs/docs/free-shipping-bar/index.md

 * This is a place to store all Free Shipping bar created.
 * From the Grid, admins can understand all basic information of Free Shipping bar as ID, Name, From Date, To Date, Update Date, Status, and Action.
 * In the Action box, admins can perform `Action Delete`: Admins need to choose the question that they want to delete, then choose `Delete` in the Action box (the upper left of the Grid) to delete.
-A confirmation dialog will be appeared, then choose OK to continue removing.
+A confirmation dialog will appear, then choose OK to continue removing.
 * In the Action column, admins can perform some actions:
     * **Select > Edit**: Go to the **Edit Free Shipping Bar** page to edit the information
     * **Select > Delete**: Delete Free Shipping Bar